-- color, texture, proportion of solids to voids or proportion of widths to heights of doors and windows. - To allow materials and/or architectural details used in an alteration er-to differ in texture, appearance and design from those used in the original construction of the existing structure. - To permit the alteration of a roof shape otherwise prohibited under this chapter. - To permit the use of roofing materials otherwise prohibited under this chapter. - (b) Application for Variance and Notice of Hearing.
-An application for a variance shall be filed with the Landmarks Historic Preservation Commission.
+- (a) Authority.
+The Landmarks Commission may vary waive the criteria for review of additionsnew structures, exterior alterations, or repairs for designated landmarks, landmark sites and improvements in any Hhistoric Palistrict. - To permit re-siding with a material or in a manner not permitted under this chapter. - To allow use of materials for new structures that would be otherwise prohibited under this chapter. - 3.
+To allow alterations visible from the street or alterations to street facades which are not compatible with the existing structure in design, scale, color, texture, proportion of solids to voids or proportion of widths to heights of doors and windows. - To allow materials and/or architectural details used in an alteration er-to differ in texture, appearance and design from those used in the original construction of the existing structure. - To permit the alteration of a roof shape otherwise prohibited under this chapter. - To permit the use of roofing materials otherwise prohibited under this chapter. - (b) Application for Waiver and Notice of Hearing.
+An application for a waiver shall be filed with the Landmarks Commission.
 The Commission shall hold a public hearing on the application.
-Notice shall be given as a Class 1 notice according to subsection (6) entitled "Public notices under this section" - (c) Standards.
-The Landmarks Historic Preservation Commission shall not vary the regulations of this ordinance unless it makes findings of fact finds, based upon the evidence presented to it in each specific case, that one or more of the following conditions is present: - 1. §The proposed design alteration would incorporate materials, details, or other elements not permitted by the ordinance but which can be documented by photographs, architectural or archaeological research or other suitable evidence to have been used on other buildings structures of a similar vintage and style in the Hhistoric Ddistrict in which the building structure is located, provided that the project will not destroy significant architectural features on the building structure. - 2.
-In the case of new construction structures, the proposed design incorporates materials, details, setbacks, massing or other elements that are not permitted by the ordinance but which would enhance the quality of the design for the new building or structure, provided that said new building or structure otherwise complies with the criteria for new construction in the Hhistoric Ddistrict in which the building or structure is proposed to be located and provided further that it would also have a beneficial effect on the historic character of the visually related area.
+Notice shall be given as a Class 1 notice according to subsection (6) entitled "Public notices under this section." - (c) Standards.
+The Landmarks Commission shall not vary waive the regulations of this ordinance unless it makes findings of fact finds, based upon the evidence presented to it in each specific case, that one or more of the following conditions is present: - 1. tThe proposed design alteration would incorporate materials, details, or other elements not permitted by the ordinance but which can be documented by photographs, architectural or archaeological research or other suitable evidence to have been used on other buildings structures of a similar vintage and style in the Hhistoric Ddistrict in which the building structure is located, provided that the project will not destroy significant architectural features on the building structure. - 2.
+In the case of new construction structures, the proposed design incorporates materials, details, setbacks, massing or other elements that are not permitted by the ordinance but which would enhance the quality of the design for the new building or structure, provided that said new building or structure otherwise complies with the criteria for new construction in the Hhistoric Pdistrict in which the building or structure is proposed to be located and provided further that it would also have a beneficial effect on the historic character of the visually related area. - (18) Compliance With Regulations.
+Every person in charge of any landmark, landmark site or improvement in an Hhistoric Pdistrict shall maintain same or cause or permit it to be maintained in a condition consistent with the provisions of this section.